bendudson/hermes-3/docs/sphinx/components.rst

 Each rate has an upper and lower bound beyond which the rate remains constant.
 Please refer to the source code in `fixed_fraction_radiation.hxx` for the coefficients and bounds used for each rate.

+In addition to the above rates, there are three simplified cooling curves for Argon: ``fixed_fraction_argon_simplified1``, ``fixed_fraction_argon_simplified2`` and ``fixed_fraction_argon_simplified3``.
+They progressively reduce the nonlinearity in the rate by taking out the curvature from the slopes, taking out the RHS shoulder and taking out the LHS-RHS asymmetry, respectively.
+These rates may be useful in investigating the impact of the different kinds of curve nonlinearities on the solution.

 Adjusting reactions
 ~~~~~~~~